argus-authz/argus-documentation/source/quick_start/policy_setup.rst

 creating and testing policies.

 To test the policies you can use the command ``pepcli``.
 This debugging tool can be used in two different ways.
-First you can supply it the cert of a user or you can mock up a request by specifying a subject DN and primary and second FQANs.
+First you can supply it the certificate of a user or you can mock up a request by specifying a subject DN and primary and second FQANs.
 See the ``pepcli`` :ref:`documentation <argus_pepc_cli>` for complete list of options or use the